Lucy, Lady Duff-Gordon: Wood v. Lucy, Lady Duff-Gordon

 In 1917, Lucy Duff-Gordon lost the New York Court of Appeals case of Wood v.
 Lucy, Lady Duff-Gordon, in which Judge Benjamin N. Cardozo established precedent in the realm of contract law when he held the designer to a contract that assigned the sole right to market her professional name to her advertising agent, Otis F. Wood, despite the fact that the contract lacked explicit consideration for her promise.
 Cardozo noted that, "A promise may be lacking, and yet the whole writing may be 'instinct with an obligation'" and, if so, "there is a contract."
-222 N.Y.
-88, 118 N.E.
-214 (1917).

 Cardozo famously opened the opinion with the following description of the designer:

 Although the term "creator of fashions" was part of the tagline in 'Lucile's' columns for the Hearst papers, some observers have claimed that Cardozo's tone revealed a certain disdain for her position in the world of fashion.
 Others accept that he was merely echoing language used by the defendant in her own submissions to the court as well as in her publicity.